Shooter dead, two injured after shooting at Great Mills High School in Maryland

 “Maryland State Police is in touch with local law enforcement and ready to provide support.
 Our prayers are with students, school personnel, and first responders,” Hogan wrote.

 House Minority Whip Steny Hoyer, D-Md., was en route to the high school, which is in his district, Fox News learned.
+He tweeted that he will be present for a press conference regarding the shooting at 1 p.m.
+ET.

 Terrence Rhames, 18, a student at the school, told the Baltimore Sun he was standing with friends before class began when he heard a gunshot.
 He said he started to run and believed he saw a girl fall nearby.